arnodel/golua/README.md

 ## Known unsolved issues

 * `collectgarbage()`.
 Probably a noop?
-* mutable upvalues.
-Easy if willing to sacrifice performance.
 * long string / comments.
 Requires writing a custom lexer (see below).